SystemFw/blog/content/staging/paxos-failures.md

 select a majority quorum of servers to send a write message to, and expect a successful response from all of them.

-Since there can only be _one_ absolute majority by definition, only one value will win and be considered the WOR value, even though some storage servers may contain another value or no value at all.
+This guarantees linearisability because there can only be _one_ absolute majority by definition, so only one value will win and be considered the WOR value, even though some storage servers may contain another value or no value at all.
 However, we need `read` to be a quorum read as well, with implications that will become clear later.

-We now have a clear requirement for writes: they need a majority of storage servers to succeed, so this idea only works if less than half of the storage servers explode.
-In other words, we need `2f + 1` storage servers to tolerate `f` failures.
+Since writes need a reply from majority of storage servers to succeed, this idea only works if less than half of the storage servers explode.
+This gives us a size requirement for our cluster: we need `2f + 1` storage servers to tolerate `f` failures.
 We will later see that this requirement is not only necessary, but also sufficient.

 ### 2-Phase Locking